 The Traditional General Education Program is the subject of this section.
-Before choosing a General Education option, students should also examine the Delta College Program and the Honors Program.
-The descriptions and details of those programs can be found in the College's Undergraduate Catalog.
+Before choosing a General Education option, students should also examine the Delta College Program and the Honors College Program.

-Please note that the student’s General Education program requirements are set by student matriculation date and are listed in the College Undergraduate Catalog in effect at the time of matriculation.
+Please note that the student’s General Education program requirements are set by student matriculation date and are listed in the College Catalog in effect in the year of matriculation.
 Students may have different Traditional General Education Program requirements depending upon whether or not they have any prior college credit, AP examination or CLEP examination credit.
-For most accurate information on the program requirements, consult the Undergraduate Catalog in either its paper or on-line versions.
-For matriculated students, the Degree Audit Report (DARS) will track the completion of the General Education requirements.
-Students should consult their DARS frequently to make certain that these requirements are being completed in a timely manner.
-Certain transferred courses can be used to meet General Education requirements and students should make certain that transferred courses appear on the DARS as well.
+For most accurate information on the program requirements, consult the General Education Requirements page in the College Catalog.
+For matriculated students, the degree audit will track the completion of the General Education requirements.
+Students are responsible for consulting their audit frequently to make certain that these requirements are being completed in a timely manner.
+Certain transferred courses can be used to meet General Education requirements and students should make certain that transferred courses appear on the degree audit as well.

 All proposals for new courses in the General Education program or modifications of existing General Education courses must be submitted to the College Senate in the form of Senate Resolutions.
 Review and decisions on these Resolutions is carried out by the College Senate’s General Education Committee.
 For information on submitting and obtaining approval of General Education Courses, please see the College Senate website.